Charlie Wagner: Later life

 Following his retirement as a player, Wagner became the Red Sox' assistant director of minor league operations from 1947 to 1960.
 He then scouted for Boston from 1961 to 1969 and from 1971 to 1992.
-He was the Red Sox' Major League pitching coach for the 1970 season, on the staff of first-year manager Eddie Kasko.
+He was the Red Sox' MLB pitching coach for the 1970 season, on the staff of first-year manager Eddie Kasko.
 He later worked as a special assignment instructor in the Red Sox minor league system, and was still consulted about the organization's prospects into his 90s.
 He was a staple for years at Reading Phillies games in his hometown, where the press box was named in his honor in 2000.
 He was crowned as the inaugural "King of Baseballtown" by Reading club in 2003 as he entered the Reading Baseball Hall of Fame in 1992.

 Wagner appeared before the Boston faithful on Opening Day 2005.
 He spoke to the crowd, "Let's Play Ball."
 Wagner died a year later in 2006 at age 93 after suffering a heart attack in his car following a Reading Phillies game.